ByDog3r/botChecker/.github/README.md

 ## Details

 Bellow is a list with a requirements that your need to get in order to run the bot without problem.
+For all further referances you can click <a href='https://github.com/ByDog3r/botChecker/wiki'> here </a>

 <details align="center">
 <summary> &#9655;</summary>